 - Pat Flynn of SmartPassiveIncome focuses on generating passive income from blogs and niche sites.
 A niche within the make money online niche or blogging niche.

-- Brian Clark of CopyBlogger blogs about writing authority content for blogs and content marketing.
+- Brian Clark of CopyBlogger writes about how to create epic and authority content for blogs and content marketing.

 What if you cannot find a niche within a niche?